Loading...

 Three bulb in a circuit and comparing their brightness using Ohms law

-Solution: The wattage (power) of a light bulb determines how bright it is in intensity.
-The power is also found using one of the following formulas: \[P=VI=\frac{V^2}{R}=RI^2\] The more power the bulb dissipates, the brighter it shines.
+Solution: The light bulb's brightness intensity is determined by the wattage using (power) of that bulb.
+The power, also, is found using one of the following formulas \[P=VI=\frac{V^2}{R}=RI^2\] The more power the bulb dissipates, the brighter it shines.

 The terminals of bulb C are connected directly to the battery, so the voltage across bulb C is the same as that of the battery.